tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-1.md

 ## I. Introduction

-For this project you are creating a JavaScript driven Web application that utilizes one or more Web services and/or data sources.
-See a list of possible sources here - [Project 1 - Data Sources](p1-data-sources.md)
+- For this project you are creating a JavaScript driven Web application that utilizes one or more Web services and/or data sources
+- There is a list of possible data sources here - [Project 1 - Data Sources](p1-data-sources.md)

 ### I-A. Overview